sunsibar/docs-software_devel/book/software_devel/getting_started.md

 ![Portainer Web Interface](portainer_duckieshell.png)

-If you prefer to use your computer's native command line, you can also connect to the Duckiebot via SSH from your terminal in the following way:
+If you prefer the command line, you can also connect to the Duckiebot via secure shell:

 `ssh <USER_NAME>@<DUCKIEBOT_NAME>.local`

 ## Changing WIFI Access Point and PSK

-Put the Duckiebot’s SD card into the MicroSD card adapter, insert it into the computer.
+Insert the Duckiebot’s Micro SD card into the adapter and insert it into the computer.
 The drive should be mounted under `/media/<USER>/root`.
-Edit the `/media/<USER>/root/etc/wpa_supplicant/wpa_supplicant.conf` file.
-Update the `ssid` and `psk` fields.
+Open the `/media/<USER>/root/etc/wpa_supplicant/wpa_supplicant.conf` file and update the `ssid` and `psk` fields.

-Save the file and unmount the SD card.
-Put the SD card into the Duckiebot and power on.
+Save the file and unmount the drive, then insert the SD card into the Raspberry Pi and power on the Duckiebot.

-## Test PiCam
+## Testing PiCam

 1. Open Portainer Web interface and run the "duckietown/rpi-docker-python-picamera" container; publish port 8080 and make sure that you run the container in "Privileged" mode.
 ![Portainer PiCam Demo](picam-container.png)